 From the start of your meal (hello chips and salsa!), it can be very easy to over-indulge at a Mexican restaurant.
 Although a lot of Mexican dishes contain nutrient-rich ingredients like black beans, vegetables, lean protein and fresh avocado, it can be tough to avoid high calorie and high carb menu items.

-For example, a chicken burrito accompanied with chips, guacamole and a margarita could be upwards of 2,000 calories, 200 grams of carbs and 2,000-plus mg sodium in one.
+For example, a chicken burrito accompanied with chips, guacamole and a margarita could be upwards of 2,000 calories, 200 grams of carbs and 3,000-plus milligrams of sodium in just one meal.
 Yikes!

 TOP 3 PICKS

 My top three for both taste and nutrition:

 - Ceviche.
 Fresh seafood marinated in citrus juices, just ask for vegetables in place of chips.
 Superior Grill and The Velvet Cactus each offer an Eat Fit NOLA-style ceviche.

 - Tacos.
 Opt for corn tortillas for fewer carbs and calories than wheat, or even better, go with lettuce-wrapped tacos.

 - Grilled platter or skewers.
 Savor the spices and flavors of Mexican cuisine, but keep it lean with grilled fish, chicken or lean steak.
 Request double grilled vegetables in place of rice and refried beans.